buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

         codebases = {'codebase1': {'repository':'....', ...}, 'codebase2': {} }

+    ..
+IMPORTANT:: ``codebases`` behaves also like a change_filter on codebase.
+        If ``codebases`` is set then the scheduler will only process changes  when their codebases are found in ``codebases``

     Buildsteps can have a reference to one of the codebases.
 The step will only get information (revision, branch etc.)  that is related to that codebase.
     When a scheduler is triggered by new changes, these changes (having a codebase) will be incorporated by the new build.
 The buildsteps referencing